hanbollar/Odin/README.md

 ### Signed Distance Fields

 Randomization makes the scene visually dynamic.
-With agents varying in movement, shape, and size, the simulation becomes more interesting.
+With agents varying in movement, shape, and size, the crowd simulation becomes more interesting.
 The advantage of sphere-tracing signed distance fields is that we can procedurally generate a variety of characters with ease.
 Two procedural techniques were used to tackle animation and body size.

 #### Animation